 Atlas Travel Medical Insurance, or just the Atlas Travel Insurance, is ideal for business travelers, holiday tourists, sports travel, senior relatives or aged parents visiting USA, or anyone visiting any foreign destination nation outside home country.
-Tokio Marine HCC Medical Insurance Services Group has designed The Atlas Series to take the risks out of international travel, so you can have an enjoyable and productive trip.
+WorldTrips (formerly Tokio Marine HCC Medical Insurance Services Group) has designed The Atlas Series to take the risks out of international travel, so you can have an enjoyable and productive trip.
 Below are the answers to common queries asked by customers:

 Why should I purchase insurance with an American company and not buy insurance in my native country?

 It is advisable to have insurance from an American company while in the United States, even if the premium for these plans are more expensive.
 The reason is that while almost all Doctors/hospitals in the United States accept American insurance company cards, they will be reluctant to acknowledge overseas insurance coverage.
 The medical office can easily contact an American insurance company for clarification, while the same will not be true for an overseas insurance company.

 Typically medical offices in the US will bill directly to known American insurance companies.
 For overseas insurance companies you most probably will have to pay the bill, and then try to get the claim reimbursed from the insurance company.